ChengfengTang/CS121/README.md

 files with term ranges.
 Similarly, your search component must not load the entire inverted index in main memory.
 Instead, it must read the postings from the index(es) files on disk. ☑️

+Search Engine

+The Search Engine is a powerful retrieval tool built upon the inverted index.
+The search engine utilizes a variety of techniques and features to ensure relevant and accurate results.

+Features
+Boolean Retrieval: The search engine is capable of handling boolean queries with AND operations.
+It retrieves documents that contain all the tokens specified in the query.

+TF-IDF Scoring: The search results are sorted based on their TF-IDF scores.
+This ensures that the most relevant documents, i.e., those with a higher frequency of the query tokens, are returned first.

+Positional Indexing: The search engine takes into account the positions of the query tokens in the documents.
+It not only checks if a document contains the tokens but also if the tokens appear in the same order as in the query.
+This enhances the accuracy of the search results.

+Bigrams and Trigrams: The search engine goes beyond unigram tokens and also includes bigrams and trigrams in its indexing and searching.
+This feature allows it to handle multi-word queries more effectively.

+Future Implementations
+Other Boolean Operators: In the future, the search engine will be enhanced to handle other boolean operations such as OR and NOT.

+Phrase Queries: The search engine will be updated to support phrase queries, where a document is considered a match only if it contains the exact phrase specified in the query.

+Relevance Feedback: The search engine will implement relevance feedback mechanisms, such as Rocchio's algorithm, to refine the search results based on user feedback.

+Query Expansion: The search engine will use techniques like synonyms and stemming to expand the query, thereby retrieving more relevant documents.

+Spell Check and Auto Suggestion: The search engine will provide spell check and auto-suggestion features to assist users in formulating their queries.